 Contacts the customer to discuss closure and availability of Post-Employment Services.
 (Refer to B-605: Customer Notification.)

-If Post-Employment Services are needed, follows the procedures outlined in B-607-2: Post-Employment Procedures.
+If Post-Employment Services are needed, follows the procedures outlined in B-506: Post-Employment Services.

 If Post-Employment Services are not needed, closes the case in RHW and notifies the customer according to the requirements in B-605: Customer Notification.